https://www.slab.org.uk/guidance/other-rights-and-facilities-2/

 You must ensure that you ask your client about all potential sources of funding before applying for legal aid.
 If we discover that such funding exists and this was not brought our attention, we will consider terminating any grant of children’s legal aid.

-Read about whether a curator ad litem can apply for children’s legal aid to make or respond to an appeal to the Sheriff Appeal Court or Court of Session.
+Find out if a curator ad litem can apply for children’s legal aid to make or respond to 2011 or 2019 Act appeal to the Sheriff Appeal Court or Court of Session.

 Read about the statutory tests for appeals to the Sheriff Appeal Court or Court of Session where your client is a relevant person/deemed relevant person.

-Learn about the statutory tests for legal aid for appeals to the Sheriff Appeal Court and Court of Session where your client is a section 126 individual.
+What are the statutory tests for legal aid for 2011 Act appeals to the Sheriff Appeal Court and Court of Session where your client is a section 126 individual?

 Find out how to get legal aid when an appeal has been successful and the Sheriff Appeal Court/Court of Session have remitted back to the sheriff for disposal.